Stochastic Population Update Can Provably Be Helpful in Multi-Objective Evolutionary Algorithms: Preliminaries

-The SMS-EMOA algorithm~\cite{beume2007sms} as presented in Algorithm~\ref{alg:sms-emoa} is a popular MOEA, which employs non-dominated sorting and hypervolume indicator to evaluate the quality of a solution and update the population.
+The SMS-EMOA algorithm~\cite{beume2007sms}, as presented in Algorithm~\ref{alg:sms-emoa}, is a popular MOEA, which employs non-dominated sorting and hypervolume indicator to evaluate the quality of a solution and update the population.
 SMS-EMOA starts from an initial population of $\mu$ solutions (line~1).
-In each generation, it randomly selects a solution from the current population (line~3), and then applies bit-wise mutation to generate an offspring solution (line~4).
-Then, the worst solution in the union of the current population $P$ and the newly generated solution is removed (line~5), by using the \popdate\ subroutine as presented in Algorithm~2.
+In each generation, it randomly selects a solution from the current population (line~3), and applies bit-wise mutation to generate an offspring solution (line~4).
+Then, the worst solution in the union of the current population $P$ and the newly generated solution is removed (line~5), by using the \smspopdate\ subroutine as presented in Algorithm~\ref{alg:smspopdate}.
+The subroutine first partitions a set $Q$ of solutions (where $Q=P\cup \{\bmx'\}$ in Algorithm~\ref{alg:sms-emoa}) into non-dominated sets $R_1,R_2,\ldots,R_v$ (line~1), where $R_1$ contains all the non-dominated solutions in $Q$, and $R_i$ ($i\ge 2$) contains all the non-dominated solutions in $Q \setminus \cup_{j=1}^{i-1} R_j$.
+Then, one solution $\bmz\in R_v$ that minimizes